11ty/11ty-website/src/docs/custom-tags.md

 ---
 # Custom Tags

-<div class="elv-callout elv-callout-info">It’s unlikely that you want this feature.
-You probably want <a href="/docs/shortcodes/">shortcodes</a> instead, Eleventy’s custom tags sugar (it’s easier to use).</div>
+{% callout "info" %}It’s unlikely that you want this feature.
+You probably want <a href="/docs/shortcodes/">shortcodes</a> instead, Eleventy’s custom tags sugar (it’s easier to use).{% endcallout %}

 Various template engines can be extended with custom tags.